 - AAS Degree in Criminal Justice - Security and Loss Prevention Track

-If you want to get a bachelor's degree, Campbellsville University, Eastern Kentucky University and Midway College have completer degrees in Criminal Justice.
+If you want to get a bachelor's degree, Campbellsville University, Eastern Kentucky University (EKU) and Midway University have completer degrees in Criminal Justice.
 EKU's will sync with ECTC's AAS degree, while Campbellsville and Midway require some specific classes.